Code-Institute-Submissions/outerzone/README.md

 * Checkout - amend styling of country input
 * Products - fix the search bar alignment
 * Change photos for smaller screens
-* Profile - why is updated details not working?

 # Done
 * Get MEDIA_URL to work on html (nav logo and product images)